 The range of possible releases for a given component covers a wide spectrum, from a pinhole leak up to a catastrophic rupture (of a pipeline) or full-bore rupture (of a pipe).
 It is both time consuming and unnecessary to consider every part of the range; instead, representative failure cases are generated.
 For a given component these should represent fully both the range of possible releases and their total frequency.
-In line with the standard approach and guidelines, various failures cases are considered for the different isolatable sections are provided in Table 10.1
+In line with the standard approach and guidelines, various failures cases are considered for the different isolatable sections are provided in Table 10.1.

 Hazard Identification (HAZID) assists in detecting process and non-process hazards affecting the project execution and operational stage.
 The main objective of the HAZID is to identify potential major accident events- it is important to ensure scenarios identified in the HAZID are factored into the QRA.
 Hazard Identification (HAZID) assists in detecting process and non-process hazards affecting the project execution and operational stage.
-The main objective of the HAZID is to identify potential major accident events- it is important to ensure scenarios identify potential major accident events- it is important to ensure scenarios identified in the HAZID are factored into the QRA.
+The main objective of the HAZID is to identify potential major accident events- it is important to ensure scenarios identified in the HAZID are factored into the QRA.

-10.2Identification of Major Hazardous Substances
+10.2 Identification of Major Hazardous Substances